I was riding the New York City train yesterday and noticed an ad for a service like TaskRabbit that simply read, “Time

 Time is simply the word we’ve given to this thing that moves each day.
 It’s a word that represents what we read on a clock and use to measure our lives and the world around us.
 It’s a benchmark.

 Time is a word we’ve given to the energy that pulls us all forward.
 Tracking it on a sundial or a watch or a computer is a process designed by humans.

 As I’ve written about before, money is infinite but time is not.
 You can always go out and get a part-time job or start a side hustle, but you’ll never be able to get back this moment or this day.
-Equating the two I think diminishes the value of time in a way.
+Equating the two I think diminishes the value of time.

 And it also undermines the simple idea through passive investing, through building passive income streams, which really is, I think the primary goal of personal finance.

 Investing and Passive Income Disrupt the Money/Time Relationship

 We all know if you invest, whether it’s in real estate or stocks or bonds or businesses or whatever you invest in, the goal of investing is for your money to make money.

 To make money without having to trade any of your time frees up your time to ultimately do things that are more important to you.

 Just like most personal finances, the best investing strategy is by no means rocket science.
 It’s simple:

 - Make as much money as you can